mahmoud-abdallah863/Guess-The-Flag/README.md

 <br>

 ### App idea
-Showing a flag name, and asking the user to click on the image of the flag from a list of flags shown
+Showing a flag name, and asking the user to click on the flag image from a list of flags shown
 <br><br>